hattipjs/hattip/packages/middleware/static/readme.md

 # `@hattip/static`

-Very fast static file serving middleware for HatTip designed to be used with the `@hattip/walk` package.
+Very fast static file serving middleware for Hattip designed to be used with the `@hattip/walk` package.